What is the month of Ramadan?

 And the tables of Ramadan in general are full of sweets, drinks and others recorded by some of the songs.
 Beans are considered the first of the dishes, and the Ramadan table is barely devoid of it.
 The Egyptians are dedicated to making varieties of it, as every family is keen on it, especially in suhoor.
 Among the most famous desserts are: Konafa, Qatayef, or Ali, and drinks are the most famous of licorice and hibiscus, Indian dates, Qamar Al-Din, Al-Kharoub

-Tips for traveling during Ramadan
+Tips for traveling during Ramadan in Egypt

 It’s often thought that traveling to an Arab country during Ramadan is a bad idea.
 Many travelers imagine that they’ll find themselves in a ghost town with barricaded restaurants and hotels and that the few places they cross will all be aggravated by hunger, thirst and fatigue.
 Not at all!
 The Muslim holy month is a time for introspection and reflection, where charity and hospitality stand front and center.
-It’s also worth noting that during Ramadan, tourism numbers are down so prices are a decent and so you might feel like you have some sites all to yourself!
+It’s also worth noting that during Ramadan, tourism numbers are down so prices are decent and so you might feel like you have some sites all to yourself!
 During this period, the spirituality is palpable.
 Once night falls, the atmosphere is unique, the cultural experience absolute.
 Ramadan is also an opportunity to discover another facet of local gastronomy, joining Iftar and its savory dishes specially prepared to break the daily fast.

 - Dress appropriately